Starting your studies

 What Specializations and Elective Areas Await You?

-All of our degree programs feature large elective areas with many specializations.
-These cover all relevant fields, are really flexibly structured, and can be composed and combined very freely.
-This way, you can easily tailor your studies to what interests you and brings you further.
+All of our degree programs feature large elective areas with many specializations we call profiles.
+They cover all relevant fields, have really flexible structures, and can be composed and combined very freely.
+This way, you can easily tailor your studies to what interests you and takes you further.

-In principle, all areas of business and economics are at least elective options in our degree programs.
-Therefore, it is essential for us that you receive an overview of the various subfields at the beginning of your studies.
+In principle, all areas of business administration and economics are at least elective options in our degree programs.
+We consider it essential that you receive an overview of the various subfields at the beginning of your studies.
 That's why Business Administration, Economics, and Business Information Systems are compulsory in the first semesters of the Bachelor's and Diplom programs.
 With a good idea of what all belongs to the discipline, you will make informed choices on where to deepen your knowledge.

 What is it Like to Study in Our Degree Programs?